noel-archive/orchid/README.md

 ```

 ## Install
-@augu/orchid requires Node.js v14 or higher to use since it uses ES2020 features like optional chaining (`?.`)

 ```sh
 $ npm install @augu/orchid
 ```

 ## Middleware
-Orchid allows to have custom middleware to do whatever you want from a request or response.
+**orchid** allows to have custom middleware to do whatever you want from a request or response.
 An example would be:

 ```js
 const { MiddlewareType } = require('@augu/orchid');